marinaishere/InformationRetrieval/README.md

 Information Retrieval
 ============

 This Facebook crawler and offline profile searcher was a project for the Information Retrieval course in my MS in computer science at UDC (Spain).
-The deliverables of this project are a Python Facebook crawler, Java Lucene Facebook indexer and offline facebook profiles searcher and the report (Spanish).
+The deliverables of this project are a Python Facebook crawler, Java Lucene Facebook indexer and offline facebook profiles searcher and the [report](https://github.com/DaniRuizPerez/InformationRetrieval/blob/master/FacebookofflinesearcherReport.pdf)(Spanish).
+The code can be seen at the [FBCrawlerIndexerAndSearcher](https://github.com/DaniRuizPerez/InformationRetrieval/blob/master/FBCrawlerIndexerAndSearcher) folder.

-and is implemented in Java using Lucene.
-It is composed of an index searcher and an index reader that both take as input an index file.
- VERSATILE LUCENE INDEX SEARCHER
-VERSATILE LUCENE INDEX READER
+Also in the folder [LuceneIndexesReaderAndSearcher](https://github.com/DaniRuizPerez/InformationRetrieval/blob/master/LuceneIndexesReaderAndSearcher) are self made implementations of a versatile lucene index reader and query searcher from the homonymous course of my BS.

 ## Crawler implementation